Pascalheid/project_computational_statistics/README.md

 ## Replication

-I set up Travis as a continous integration of my jupyter notebook to ensure reproducibility.
-As my simulations take quite long, I set it up such that Travis relies on loading the previously run simulations to check whether the notebook build successfully instead of running them itself.
+I set up Travis as a continuous integration of my jupyter notebook to ensure reproducibility.
+As my simulations take quite long, I set it up such that Travis relies on loading the previously run simulations to check whether the notebook builds successfully instead of running them itself.
 This is represented in the code of my notebook.
-It gives you the option to simply load the simulation results or run the simulations again yourself.
+It gives you the option as well to simply load the simulation results or run the simulations again yourself.
 The best way to access my notebook is to use mybinder by clicking on the badge at the very top.
 It loads the whole environment needed to run the code in notebook.